shipmunkdev/bobax/README.md

 find out more here at https://www.uvicorn.org/.

 ## `cd backend/`

 It is important to cd into backend folder before running the next step.

 ## `python -m venv venv`

+It allow you to manage separate package installations for different projects

 ## `source venv/bin/activate`

+Activate the virtual environment in Python

 ## `pip install -r requirement.txt`

+It will looks for the package in PyPI, resolves its dependencies, and installs everything in your current Python environment to ensure that requests will work.

 ## `pip freeze > requirements.txt`

+It records an environment's current package list into requirements. txt

 ## `pip install uvicorn`

 Runs `pip install uvicorn` if you do not have uvicorn already as it is required.

 ## `uvicorn main:app --reload`

 Runs the code inside the backend folder in order to start up the backend server.
 Make sure to run this before front-end server `yarn start` to fully functionable.